 I have found that a front sight of at least 3mm wide, matched with a rear notch at least 100 thou (2.54mm) and preferable around 115 thou (2.9mm) will give a sight picture that does not give anything away in precision while minimizing eye fatigue.

 Another sight geometry feature with Partidge type sights is the depth of the rear notch.
 A shallow notch poses similar issues to narrow sights.
 It gets harder to maintain sight perception where the deeper sight notch lets a lot more light in around the front sight and it seems easier to maintain the sight picture with such a setup.
 The curious phenomenon with wide front and rear sights is that at times they seem somewhat wider than the target you arc aiming at, yet the precision is not compromised.

 Many high-end Free Pistol have relatively wide front sights - often 3.5mm or more, and from the shooter's perspective, the front sight blade looks about as wide as the scoring area on the 50m Precision target with its black aiming area out the to 8-Ring and 50mm 10-Ring.

 For a while, target pistol manufacturers like Hammerli produced its rear sights with a U shaped rear notch.
-The principal behind this is that if the front sight is not centred, one side of the bottom of the U will appear higher tha n the other and technically give the user a better idea of whether the front sight is centred or not.
+The principal behind this is that if the front sight is not centered, one side of the bottom of the U will appear higher than the other and technically give the user a better idea of whether the front sight is centered or not.
 One problem with this arrangement is that it tends to take the shooter's focus of the top of the front sight and incline it towards the bottom of the rear sight notch.
 These types of sights have now been relegated to history.

 Not all matches prescribe open sights.
 Open classes in IPSC matches allow certain types of optical sights and while conventional glass-based optics were once in the picture, most Open Class shooters use holographic sights or some type of compact reflex sight.